G3N7/MonJobs/README.md

 ### Create
 Jobs are created with a queue id, allowing for segmentation and a set of attributes.
-`IJobCreationService` and `MongoJobCreationService` make up the code API for creating a new job.
+`IJobCreationService` and `MongoJobCreationService` allows you to create a new `Job` by providing a `QueueId` and the `JobAttributes`, then returns the new `Job`.

 ### PeekNext
 New Jobs can be viewed without effecting the queue by peeking at the next set of jobs that matching a given attribute query.
 If one you chose to start a job you must first attempt an acknowledgment in order to ensure that it has not already been picked up.
-`IJobPeekNextService` and `MongoJobPeekNextService` make up the code API for seeing what jobs are next.
+`IJobPeekNextService` and `MongoJobPeekNextService` allows you to peek at the queue using criteria provided in `PeekNextOptions` once you have peeked you can chose to apply a `JobAcknowledgment` a `Job` and then do the work.

 #### PeekNextOptions
 An object that holds the query parameters.